mahmoodhegazy/bakedinsights/replit.md

 - **staff** (staff, tenant: 1)

 ## Recent Changes
+- **2025-01-05**: Migrated to PostgreSQL for persistent storage
+  - Created and initialized PostgreSQL database with test users
+  - Data now persists across deployments and app restarts
+  - Backend tested and working with PostgreSQL
 - **2025-01-05**: Fixed deployment for Autoscale
   - Configured Flask to serve React frontend as static files
   - Updated deployment to use single port (5000) as required by Autoscale
   - Created requirements.txt for Python dependencies
   - Fixed TypeScript compilation errors (removed unused variables)
   - Removed background processes from deployment configuration
+  - Added database initialization to build process
 - **2025-01-04**: Initial Replit setup
   - Configured Vite to use port 5000 with host 0.0.0.0
   - Configured backend to use localhost:5050